datadryad/dryad-app/app/views/layouts/_help.html.md

 [Panton Principles for Open Data in Science](http://pantonprinciples.org/) for more information.

-#### Do I need to log in to access published datasets?

-No. Users can download data without logging in.

-### How can I use published datasets?
+#### What feature do you offer to make my dataset have the broadest reach?

+Comprehensive documentation (i.e. metadata) is the key for dicoverability as well as ensuring future researchers understand the data.
+Without thorough metadata (description of the context of the data file, the context in which the data were collected, the measurements that were made, and the quality of the data), the data cannot be found through internet searches or data indexing services, understood by fellow researchers, or effectively used.

+We require a few key pieces of metadata.
+Additional information can be included in the “Usage Notes” section of the description, or as a separate readme.txt file archived alongside the dataset files.
+The metadata entry form is based on fields from the
+[DataCite schema](http://schema.datacite.org/meta/kernel-3/index.html) and is broadly applicable to data from any field.

 #### Do I have to pay to download/reuse published datasets?

-No. These data are made publicly available free of charge.
+No. These data are made publicly available free of charge under the CCBY 4.0 license.

 #### What are my obligations if I use the data in a publication?